Nakul-git/scholarmind-multimodal-rag/README.md

-# 🧠 ScholarMind – arXiv Full Code Teaching Plan
+# 🧠 ScholarMind – arXiv Research Paper RAG system + LLMOps

 > **A deep-dive, engineering-grade learning and analysis framework** for fully understanding and mastering the internal architecture of the ScholarMind Multimodal RAG system.